emanb29/LiberChat/liberchat-spec.md

 ## 3.1.
 Structure

 Messages consist of 3 parts: an optional prefix, a message identifier (either a command name or a response code), and parameters.
-The last parameter may be a "trailing parameter" which starts with a ":" and may include spaces.
+The last parameter MAY be a "trailing parameter" which starts with a ":" and MAY include spaces.

 Messages adhere to the following CFG (in rough ABNF notation):